 However, when the students shared their sketches orally to a student partner, they used their own words, not only to describe their sketches but to explain why they had sketched the images in the first place.
 Therefore, the students had to articulate their own learning.
 As part of new understanding gained as a result of peer sharing.
 Thus, students were engaged in structured conversations that were academic in nature and required sharing ideas, thoughts, and understanding pertaining to specific content topics.
 By serving as a starting point for academic talk, the sketches enabled students to self-direct their oral discussions.
 After the oral sharing, students were expected to write down what they had shared.
 The teachers recounted that the students appeared more comfortable writing as it was similar to oral sharing, albeit in a different medium.
 Students engaged in mindsketching to enhance their vocabulary and thus, equipped to refine their academic writing.
 The teachers contended that this process assisted students in making connections between ideas.
 Rosalind, for example, discovered the power of mindsketching when another teacher friend shared about her woes of student plagiarism in a fifth-grade classroom: Mindsketching mitigates plagiarism.

 The teachers recognized that in any learning process information has to be remembered and retrieved.
 Mindsketching provided a way for the students to recall information more easily as they had to manipulate information through sketching and then explain and write about those sketches.
 Those behaviors constituted elaborative strategies of learning, wherein visualization and verbal processing aid meaningful processing of information that builds memory (Hodes, 1994; Weinstein & Mayer, 1986).
-The cognitive ability of retaining and recalling information effectively is not only critical for assessment purposes but assists students in making connections and building their knowledge base as they move up to higher grades.

-In sum, the teachers in the study understood that the purpose of mindsketching was to enable students to take charge of their own learning and become engaged in classroom activities, thus leading to academic literacy.
+The cognitive ability of In sum, the teachers in the study understood that the purpose of mindsketching was to enable students to take charge of their own learning and become engaged in classroom activities, thus leading to academic literacy.
 As Cheryl pointed out, "Since using mindsketching, they're really learning to learn and to be active participants in their learning...They are excited about learning."